dwaghmare/mastercal/README.txt

 	- sites/all/modules/custom
 	- or sites/example.com/modules
 2) Enable the module (It can be found under "UI development Package" in the modules list)
-3) Configure the module with your MasterCal username/password by going to admin/config/user-interface/mastercal
-4) Add one or more Calendars
+3) Add one or more Calendars
-5) Run Cron
+4) Run Cron

 TROUBLESHOOTING
 ---------------